Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Like its infamous relative, cardiovascular disease (CVD), peripheral vascular disease (PVD) results from atherosclerosis, but with PVD, the affected arteries are in the neck and legs.

-“Your arteries are all connected, so the same way atherosclerosis affects the arteries in your heart, it also affects the arteries in your legs and neck,” says Biren Parikh, MD, cardiologist on the medical staff at Baylor Medical Center at Garland.
+“Your arteries are all connected, so the same way atherosclerosis affects the arteries in your heart, it also affects the arteries in your legs and neck,” says Biren Parikh, MD, cardiologist on the medical staff at Baylor Scott & White Medical Center – Garland.

 The classic warning sign of CVD is angina (chest pain), and the classic warning sign of PVD is claudication, pain in the calf or thigh when walking that is relieved with rest.